AndrewDucDanhDo/Information_System_Development_Methodologies/REPORT.md

 Secure | The system handles user sensitive data that should adhere to the Australian Data Privacy Act 1988.

 ### Team Objectives ###
 Team goals can be measured through Github's version control features and opened issues.
 In order for the goals to be achieved, the team will hold weekly meetings, commit an update for their assigned task to github at least once a week and comment on the opened issues if there are any inquiries.
-Each team member will be assigned a role with task responsibilities for this project, and the team objective to achieve an High Destinction for this report as well as satisfactory team collaboration and morale.
+Each team member will be assigned a role with task responsibilities for this project, and the team objective to achieve an High Distinction for this report as well as satisfactory team collaboration and morale.

 ## **3. Problem Definition** ##
 A major travel company is seeking to update their call management system to improve their call routing and dynamic call flow control by matching Relationship Managers with end customers according to the RM’s skills and the customer’s profiles so that the company can increase the sales of their holiday packages.